 In April 2018, two putative shareholder derivative actions, captioned Engleman v.
 Soon-Shiong, Case No. 2018-0282-AGB, and Petersen v.
 Soon-Shiong, Case No. 2018-0302-AGB were filed in the Delaware Court of Chancery.
 The plaintiff in the Engleman action previously filed a similar complaint in California Superior Court, Los Angeles County, which was dismissed based on a provision in the Company's charter requiring derivative actions to be brought in Delaware.
 The Engleman and Petersen complaints contain allegations similar to those in the Deora action but asserted causes of action on behalf of NantHealth against various of the Company's current or former executive officers and directors for alleged breaches of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment.
 The Company is named solely as a nominal defendant.
-In July 2018, the court issued an order consolidating the Engleman and Petersen complaint as the operative complaint.
+In July 2018, the court issued an order consolidating the Engleman and Petersen actions as In re NantHealth, Inc. Stockholder Litigation, Lead C.A.
+No. 2018-0302, appointing Petersen as lead plaintiff, and designating the Petersen complaint as the operative complaint.
 On September 20, 2018, the defendants moved to dismiss the complaint.
 In October 2018, in response to the motion to dismiss, Petersen filed an amended complaint.
 In November 2018, the defendants moved to dismiss the amended complaint, which asserts claims for breach of fiduciary duty, waste of corporate assets (which Petersen subsequently withdrew), and unjust enrichment.
 On January 14, 2020, the court issued an order granting in part and denying in part the defendants' motion to dismiss.
 The court dismissed all claims except one claim against Dr. Patrick Soon-Shiong for breach of fiduciary duty.
 Dr. Soon-Shiong and the Company filed answers to the amended complaint on March 30, 2020.
-Discovery commenced and the action remains pending.
+On June 29, 2021, the Court granted the Unopposed Motion to Substitute Lead Plaintiff, following Plaintiff Petersen's sale of his NantHealth stock, and appointed Engleman as Lead Plaintiff.